 Workshop: The easy way to get started with Linux on your computer

 Tools should work for you and not the other way round.
-Linux is a free and easy alternative that works for you and does not suffer from any of these problems.
+Linux is a free and easy alternative that works for you and does not suffer from any of these difficulties.

 This course shows you how easy it is to install Linux on your computer and get up and running with open source software.

 There is no risk.
-You do not need to alter your existing setup for evaluation and it is easy to revert back to your old setup at any time.
+You do not need to alter your existing setup for evaluation, and it is easy to revert to your old setup at any time.

 - All welcome.
 Minimal computer experience required

 - You will need to bring your own computer